nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tutors
-2. TutorConnect shows a list of schedules
+2. TutorConnect shows a list of tutors
 3. User requests to view schedules for a specific tutor in the list
 4. TutorConnect displays a list of schedules for the tutor